echolinr/echolinr.github.io/projects/usgs-overview.md

 !> This is still a work in progress and should be ready soon.

-## Why earthquake aftershocks matter?

-In the past 15 years, timedependent earthquake probabilities based on a generic short-term clustering model have been made publicly available in near-real time during major earthquake sequences.

-These forecasts describe
+## What this website about?

+This website shows the probabilistic forecasts of natural ground-shaking hazard in the form a near-real time intuitive map.

-the probability and number of events that are, on average, likely to occur following a mainshock of a given magnitude, but are not tailored to the particular sequence at hand and contain no information about the likely locations of the aftershocks.
+The forecasts describe the probability and magnitude of events that are likely to occur about the given location.

-## What makes our model special?
-Our
-model builds upon the basic principles of this generic forecast model in two ways: it recasts the forecast in terms of the probability of strong ground shaking, and it combines an existing timeindependent earthquake occurrence model based on fault data and historical earthquakes5 with increasingly complex models describing the local time-dependent earthquake clustering.
+The theorectical model builds upon two principles: the probability of strong gound shaking, and timeindependent earthquake occurence (based on fault data and historical earthquakes).

-The
-result is a time-dependent map showing the probability of strong shaking anywhere in California within the next 24 hours.
-The seismic hazard modelling approach we describe provides a better understanding of time-dependent earthquake hazard, and increases its usefulness for the public, emergency planners and the media.

-The 2014 U.S. Geological Survey (USGS)–United States National
+The 2014 U.S. Geological Survey (USGS)–United States National Seismic Hazard Model (NSHM) provides the forecast.
-Seismic Hazard Model (NSHM) provides probabilistic forecasts of locations, magnitudes, and rates of future natural (tectonic) earthquakes, as well as estimates of long-term (based on a 50-year horizon) ground-shaking hazard

 ## Who is this website for?
+Anyone who wish to get the statistic data and visual image of realtime earthquake forecast.
+It is specifically designed for the public, emergency planners and the media.

-Anyone who wish to learn realtime earthquake aftershocks.
-Developers can leverage our APIs to get seismic data.
+Developers can leverage our APIs to get probability data by passing geolocation, time and magnitude.

 ## Terminologies

-Ground motions reach 0:6g horizontal peak ground acceleration (PGA) in

-modified
-Mercalli intensity (MMI)

-probability
+PGA: Peak Ground Acceleration (PGA) describes the strength of the maximum ground shaking at a location as a fraction of the force of gravity (g).

+MMI: Modified Mercalli Intensity (MMI) describes the strength of ground shaking felt at a location and the level of damage to buildings.